tidyverse/tidyverse.org/content/packages.md

 <div class="package-section-info">
   <h2 id="core-tidyverse">Core tidyverse</h2>
-  <p>The core tidyverse includes the packages that you're likely to use in every day data analyses.
+  <p>The core tidyverse includes the packages that you're likely to use in everyday data analyses.
 As of tidyverse 1.2.0, the following packages are included in the core tidyverse:</p>
 </div>

 <div class="packages">